metametadata/cljs-elmish-examples/README.md

 ; 1) when unit testing control behavior it should be easy to stub async API code ; 2) parent components will be able to inject a different API client (e.g. Imgur one)
 ```
+* *random-gif-list* uses Specter to update the nested model; compare it to more verbose "vanilla" updates in *counter-list*

 ## Build